kshulgina/codetta/README.md

 - `codetta_download`: Download a genome assembly or nucleotide sequence from GenBank

+We can download the _Nasuia deltocephalinicola_ genome using the Genbank genome assembly accession by

+	./codetta_download.py GCA_000442605.1 a --sequence_file examples/GCA_000442605.1.fna

+This will download a FASTA file containing the GCA_000442605.1 sequence into `examples/GCA_000442605.1.fna`.
+The argument `a` specifies that this is an assembly database accession and not a nucleotide accession (which would be `c`).

-Let's use this to download the mitochondrial genome of the green algae _Pycnococcus provasolii_, which is under NCBI nucleotide accession GQ497137.1
+We can download the mitochondrial genome of the green algae _Pycnococcus provasolii_, which is under NCBI nucleotide accession GQ497137.1 by

 	./codetta_download.py GQ497137.1 c --sequence_file examples/GQ497137.1.fna

-This will download a FASTA file containing the GQ497137.1 sequence into `examples/GQ497137.1.fna`.
-The argument `c` specifies that this is a nucleotide database accession and not an assembly accession (which would be `a`).
+Notice the argument `c` specifying that this is a nucleotide database accession.

 ### Summary, with one more example